 What contaminants do electrostatic precipitators remove?

-Electrostatic precipitators offer fair filtration of general dust and particulate and common allergens.
-However, it is important to note that these systems can very rapidly lose their efficiency as the collection plates get dirty.
+Electrostatic precipitators offer fair filtration of general dust, particulate, and common allergens.
+However, it is important to note that these systems can lose their efficiency very rapidly as the collection plates get dirty.
 Furthermore, charged particles that are not captured on the collection grid may cling to objects in the home and soil them.
 Since HEPA filtration offers better performance without the concern over lost efficiency, we do not recommend the use of electrostatic precipitators in home air purifiers.

 Note: these ratings apply to an electrostatic precipitator with clean collection media (effectiveness declines as media becomes contaminated).